-Established in 2009, the Game Center Lecture Series brings in the smartest and most interesting speakers from all aspects of game design and game scholarship.
+Established in 2009, the Game Center Lecture Series brings leading game design and game scholarship figures to the New York game development community.
 These lectures are open to the public and have been the occasion for many extraordinary standing-room-only events.
-The series, which occurs monthly during the academic year, has become a catalyst for the New York game scene, serving as a gathering point for local game developers and journalists as well as students and faculty from NYU and other NYC schools.
+The series has become a catalyst for the New York game scene, serving as a gathering point for local game developers and journalists as well as students and faculty from NYU and other NYC schools.

 Playstation VR | Katherine Isbister | Auriea Harvey | Naomi Clark | Matt Parker | Masayuki Uemura | Jane McGonigal